The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Photometric Object Catalogs

-After the FoF matching process, we supplement our source catalog using the NASA--Sloan Atlas (NSA) catalog v1.0.1 \citep{Blanton2011}.\fnref{fn:nsa} The NSA catalog is a reprocessing of the SDSS photometry for galaxies with $z < 0.15$ using an improved background subtraction technique important for large, extended galaxies.
+After the FoF matching process, we supplement our source catalog using the NSA catalog v1.0.1 (\citealt{Blanton2011}; see footnote \ref{fn:nsa}).
+The NSA catalog is a reprocessing of the SDSS photometry for galaxies with $z < 0.15$ using an improved background subtraction technique important for large, extended galaxies.
 If a merged source catalog object is identified in the NSA v1.0.1 catalog, we use the NSA photometry as the primary photometric information.
 These objects include many of our host galaxies and their brighter satellites.